apache/shardingsphere/document/current/content/manual/sharding-proxy/configuration.en.md

     idleTimeoutMilliseconds: 60000 #Idle timeout setting
     maxLifetimeMilliseconds: 1800000 #Maximum lifetime
     maxPoolSize: 65 #Maximum connection number in the pool
-    minPoolSize: 1 #Minimum connection number in the pool
-    maintenanceIntervalMilliseconds: 30000 #Interval time for connection maintenance

 shardingRule: #Omit data sharding configuration and be consistent with Sharding-JDBC configuration
 ```